dangminhduc/security-speciality-note/README.md

   - Use Decrypt API to decrypt the data key, then use the plaintext key to encrypt the data.
 - Auto rotation of KMS key is fixed at 365 days and can not be changed
 - To change the expiration of KMS key that use extenal material, you need to reimport the same key material and specify a new expiration date.
-- Step To import key material
+- Step to import key material
   - Create a KMS key with no key material(Origin set to EXTERNAL)
   - Download the wrapping public key and import token(valid only for 24 hours)
   - Encrypt the key material using the download public key and the wrapping algorithm that you specified.